Kent State vs. Miami (OH) NCAA Football Odds, Plays and Insights | November 27, 2021

 Miami (OH) Stats and Trends

-- The RedHawks rack up six fewer points per game (27.5) than the Golden Flashes give up (33.5).
+- This season the RedHawks put up six fewer points per game (27.5) than the Golden Flashes surrender (33.5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.